 Payment plans are allowed if licensees can prove they don’t have the ability to pay the debt in full.
 Plans must be approved by the Central Collections Unit (CCU).
 The terms of the payment agreement will be based on each licensee’s specific financial situation.
 The payment plans must be in writing using the form provided by the CCU.

 A licensee may request a telephone conference with the Central Collections Unit (CCU).
 The request must be made in writing within 20 days of the mailing date of the letter.
 The request form will be attached to the notice that is sent to the licensee.

 The CCU will notify the licensee of the date and time of the conference by regular mail.
 If the licensee fails to appear by telephone for the conference, the CCU will issue a Certificate of Non Compliance.

 The CCU will not issue a Certificate of Non Compliance if:

-- The unit determines the amount of the liability is not greater than $1,000.
+- The unit determines the amount of the debt is not greater than $1,000

 If a licensee believes a Certificate of Non Compliance was issued in error, the licensee can file a petition in district court.